-- Select Complete Entrance Counseling.
 Select Start.
 Make sure you select the correct type of counseling (graduate for anyone enrolled in a program beyond a bachelor's degree.)
 You will also need to complete the "Add School to Notify" section on the left side of the screen.
+Then--

-Then-- - Complete a Master Promissory Note You can select "Complete a Master Promissory Note under Next Steps on the final page of your counseling session or go back and under Complete Aid Process select "MPN for Graduates/Professional Students."
+2. Master Promissory Note (MPN)

+You can select "Complete a Master Promissory Note under Next Steps on the final page of your counseling session or go back and select "Master Promissory Note (MPN)" and "I'm a Graduate/Professional Student."